Team & Coach

 - He/she is the contact person, manages the team during the preparation period and organizes the participation at the tournament.

-- Additionally, a maximum of 2 co-coaches can be registered.
+- Additionally, a maximum of 2 co-coaches (at least 16 years) can be registered.

 - One coach can register several teams – but all in the same tournament region.
 A list of all tournaments can be found here.